 - the assessment of the task is in terms of outcome.”

-Additionally, there is another type of ‘task’, one which claims to replicate the meaning-oriented language of everyday situations.
+Besides that, there is another type of ‘task’ claiming to replicate the meaning-oriented language of everyday situations.
 These tasks are called ‘pedagogical’ tasks.

 Ellis (2003, p.
 347) describes them as “designed to elicit communicative language use in the classroom, e.g. Spot-the-difference.
 They do not bear any resemblance to real-world tasks although they are intended to lead to patterns of language use similar to those found in the real world.”

 Despite the meaningfulness of communication present in pedagogical tasks, the language that arises through them cannot be directly compared to the language a learner needs to complete tasks in the real world, as these are semantically and pragmatically different in nature.